laravel/docs/schema.md

 <a name="dropping-indexes"></a>
 ## Dropping Indexes

-To drop index you must specify the index's name.
+To drop an index you must specify the index's name.
 Laravel assigns a reasonable name to the indexes by default.
 Simply concatenate the table name, the names of the column in the index, and the index type.
 Here are some examples:

 Command  | Description
 ------------- | -------------